NANOGrav signal and LIGO-Virgo Primordial Black Holes from the Higgs field: Introduction

 PBHs will be formed from the gravitational collapse if the density contrasts of overdense regions exceed the threshold value at the horizon reentry during radiation domination \cite{Carr:1974nx,Hawking:1971ei}.
 The initial conditions for the overdense regions are from the inflation.
 Enough abundance of PBHs needs the amplitude of the power spectrum of the primordial curvature perturbations reach $A_\zeta\sim \mathcal{O}(0.01)$ at small scales, and this condition is also required to explain the NANOGrav signal if it is regarded as a SIGW.
-The constraint on the amplitude of the power spectrum at large scales from the cosmic microwave background (CMB) anisotropy measurements is $A_s=2.1\times10^{-9}$ \cite{Akrami:2018odb}.
+The constraint on the amplitude of the power spectrum at large scales from the cosmic microwave background (CMB) anisotropy measurements is $A_\zeta=2.1\times10^{-9}$ \cite{Planck:2018jri}.
 Therefore, to produce enough abundance of PBH DM, the amplitude of the power spectrum should be enhanced at least seven orders of magnitude to reach the threshold at small scales \cite{Gong:2017qlj,Lu:2019sti,Sato-Polito:2019hws}.

 The traditional slow-roll inflation is unable to enhance the power spectrum to produce PBHs while keeping the model consistent with the CMB constraints.
-To overcome this, the ultra-slow-roll inflation \cite{Martin:2012pe,Motohashi:2014ppa,Yi:2017mxs} is then considered \cite{Garcia-Bellido:2017mdw,Germani:2017bcs,Motohashi:2017kbs, Ezquiaga:2017fvi,Gong:2017qlj,Ballesteros:2018wlw,Dalianis:2018frf, Kamenshchik:2018sig,Fu:2019ttf,Fu:2019vqc,Dalianis:2019vit, Lin:2020goi,Braglia:2020eai,Gundhi:2020zvb,Cheong:2019vzl,Gao:2021vxb}.
+To overcome this, the ultra-slow-roll inflation \cite{Martin:2012pe,Motohashi:2014ppa,Yi:2017mxs} is then considered \cite{Garcia-Bellido:2017mdw,Germani:2017bcs,Motohashi:2017kbs, Ezquiaga:2017fvi,Gong:2017qlj,Ballesteros:2018wlw,Dalianis:2018frf, Kamenshchik:2018sig,Fu:2019ttf,Fu:2019vqc,Dalianis:2019vit, Lin:2020goi,Braglia:2020eai,Gundhi:2020zvb,Cheong:2019vzl,Gao:2021vxb,Lin:2021vwc,Zhang:2021rqs}.
 Among them, the inflation model with a noncanonical kinetic term can successfully enhance the power spectra, produce PBHs, and generate SIGWs \cite{Yi:2020cut,Yi:2020kmq,Gao:2020tsa}.
 In this mechanism, there are no restrictions on the potential, both sharp and broad peaks in the power spectrum can be generate, the masses of the PBHs and the frequencies of the SIGWs can be adjusted as we want.
-In this paper, we will show that under this mechanism, the NANOGrav signal and the BHs in the LIGO-Virgo events can both come from the Higgs inflation.
+Although any potential can be applied in this mechanism, the most natural potential to drive the inflation may be the Higgs field, as it is the only scalar field in the standard model of particle physics and has been detected by the Large Hadron Collider \cite{ATLAS:2012yve,Chatrchyan:2012ufa,ParticleDataGroup:2018ovx}.
+In this paper, we will show that under this mechanism, the NANOGrav signal and the BHs in the LIGO-Virgo events can both come from the Higgs field.